Higher education providers

 The Higher Education Support Act 2003 and the Tertiary Education Quality and Standards Agency Act 2011 set out the ongoing requirements for higher education providers.

-It is important that providers fulfill their provider reporting requirements, which include maintaining and updating:
+It is important that providers fulfil their provider reporting requirements, which include maintaining and updating:

 • student contact details